LondonMetric Property

-LondonMetric Property plc is a British property company.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+LondonMetric Property plc is a British property company based in London, England.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 The company was established by Raymond Mould and Patrick Vaughan in October 2007 as London & Stamford Property plc and admitted to the Alternative Investment Market in November 2007.

-It came to prominence when it acquired a significant stake in the Meadowhall Shopping Centre from British Land in February 2009.
+It acquired a significant stake in the Meadowhall Shopping Centre from British Land in February 2009.
 It was first listed on the London Stock Exchange and became a REIT in October 2010.

-In January 2013 it merged with Metric Property Investments to form LondonMetric Property.
+In January 2013, the company merged with Metric Property Investments to form LondonMetric Property.

+In January 2024, it was confirmed that the company would acquire LXi REIT in a deal worth £1.9 billion (US$2.43 billion), and, in April 2025, it was confirmed that the company would buy Urban Logistics REIT in a deal worth £674 million.

 Operations

-The company has circa 100 property investments, all located in the UK.
-The company's investment properties were valued at £3.6 billion as at 31 March 2022.
+The company has about 572 property investments, all located in the UK.
+The company's investment properties were valued at £6.2 billion as of 31 March 2024.